sadoyan/aralez-docs/docs/assets/config.md

 ```yaml
 token: "8e2db809-845b-45e1-8b47-2c8356a09da0-a4370955-18c2-4d6e-a8f8-ffcc0b47be81"
 ```
-If authentication is enabled this parameter should contain.
+If authentication is enabled this parameter should be the Consul auth token.
 Default `None`, mandatory if Consul auth is enabled

 ```yaml
   servers: